samirjadhavhere/samirjadhavhere/README.md

 - 👋 Hi, I’m @samirjadhavhere
-- 👀 I’m interested in coading(python developer).
+- 👀 I’m interested in coding and data analysis (Data science)
-- 🌱 I’m currently pursuing python full stag programming..
+- 🌱 I’ve persued Data Science..
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me samirjadhavhere@gmail.com